Arindam Sil

-Arindam Sil is an Indian actor, film director and line producer who predominantly works in Bengali films..
+Arindam Sil (born 12 March 1964) is an Indian actor, film director and line producer who predominantly works in Bengali films.

 Early life

 Sil was born on 12 March 1964 in North Calcutta to a traditional joint family.
 He was a student of St. Joseph's College, Calcutta, and St. Xavier's College, Kolkata, from where he passed ICSE, ISC & B Com (Hons) examinations.
 He then pursued M.B.A. in marketing from the Indian Institute of Social Welfare and Business Management at the University of Calcutta.
 He gave up his PhD at USA to pursue his interest in becoming an actor.
 In 2012 he directed a movie Aborto.
 Sil and his company, Nothing Beyond Cinema, has managed the line-production of films like The Bong Connection, Via Darjeeling, 033, Brake Fail, Shukno Lanka, Nobel Chor, Kahaani, Detective Byomkesh Bakshi, TE3N, Meri Pyari Bindu', among others.